sweeneychris/TheiaSfM/docs/source/applications.rst

 This application will build a 3D reconstruction from a set of images or a set of image matches.
 Detailed documentation for the structure-from-motion pipeline can be found at :ref:`chapter-sfm`.
-Many parameters can be set at runtime (too many to list here), and we provide an example of the possible settings in applications/build_reconstruction_flags.txt.
-This flags file may be run by executing the command:
+Many parameters can be set at runtime (too many to list here).

+..
+NOTE:: We provide an example of the possible command line flags for ``build_reconstructions`` in applications/build_reconstruction_flags.txt.
+We highly recommend that you copy this file then adjust the parameters for your own dataset and settings.

+Once you have your flags file, you may create a 3D reconstruction by executing the command:

 .. code-block:: bash

-  ./bin/build_reconstruction --flagfile=/path/to/build_reconstructions_flags.txt
+  ./bin/build_reconstruction --flagfile=/path/to/build_reconstruction_flags.txt

-The reconstruction parameters may need to be tuned a bit
+The reconstruction parameters may need to be tuned a bit for the individual datasets.

 If images are supplied as input, then features are extracted and matched between images before the reconstruction process begins.
 It is advised that you save